 But, I never really left my agency work behind, and after years of sitting right on top of that fence doing consulting work, I’ve taken on a new role as VP of Marketing at PMG.
 Here, I’m in charge of managing a team of strategists, managers, and creators, and developing best-in-class content and digital solutions for tech clients across the ecosystem.

 Having sat in both seats, I’ve learned a few things about what companies are looking for in an agency.
-Read on to learn how you can transition from being merely a provider to being a long-term strategic partner.
+Read on to learn how you can transition from being merely a provider to being a long-term strategic partner by maintaining a focus on building client relationships that last.

 Treat each meeting like the kickoff.